 You should not use Rybelsus if you are allergic to semaglutide, or if you have:

-To make sure Rybelsus is safe for you, tell your doctor if you have ever had:
+To make sure Rybelsus is safe for you, tell your doctor if you have:

 a stomach or intestinal disorder;

 In animal studies, semaglutide caused thyroid tumors or thyroid cancer.
-It is not known whether these effects would occur in people using regular doses.
+It is not known whether these effects would occur in people.
 Ask your doctor about your risk.

 You should not breastfeed while using Rybelsus.

-Take Rybelsus exactly as prescribed by your doctor.
-Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Take Rybelsus exactly as prescribed by your doctor by following all directions on your prescription label and read all medication guides or instruction sheets.
 Rybelsus is usually started at a low dose that is gradually increased every 4 weeks to 30 days.
 Follow your doctor's dosing instructions very carefully.

-Rybelsus is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
+Your treatment may also include diet, exercise, weight control, medical tests, and special medical care.

-Store the tablets in their original package at room temperature, away from moisture and heat.
+Store Rybelsus in the original package at room temperature, away from moisture and heat.
 Keep out of the reach of children and pets.

 Usual Adult Dose for Diabetes Type 2:

-Initial dose: 3 mg orally once a day for 30 days; then 7 mg orally once a day
+Initial dose: 3 mg taken orally once a day for 30 days, then increase to 7 mg taken orally once a day.

--Titration: If additional glycemic control is needed after receiving 7 mg/day for at least 30 days at 7 mg/day, may increase to 14 mg orally once a day
+Titration: If additional glycemic control is needed after receiving 7 mg/day for at least 30 days, the dose may increase to 14 mg orally once a day.

 Maximum dose: 14 mg/day (taking two 7 mg tablets to achieve a 14 mg dose is not recommended).